mimblewimble/grin/doc/wallet/usage.md

 the recipient of a transaction.
 For the time being please be 100% certain that the relevant transaction is never, ever going to be posted before running `grin wallet cancel`

+##### repost

+If you're the sender of a posted transaction that doesn't confirm on the chain (due to a fork or full transaction pool), you can repost the copy of it that grin automatically stores in your wallet data whenever a transaction is finalized.
+This doesn't need to communicate with the recipient again, it just re-posts a transaction created during a previous `send` attempt.

+To do this, look up the transaction id using the `grin wallet txs` command, and using the id (say 3 in this example,) enter:

+`grin wallet repost -i 3`

+This will attempt to repost the transaction to the chain.
+Note this won't attempt to send if the transaction is already marked as 'confirmed' within the wallet.

+You can also use the `repost` command to dump the transaction in a raw json format with the `-m` (duMp) switch, e.g:

+`grin wallet repost -i 3 -m tx_3.json`

+This will create a file called tx_3.json containing your raw transaction data.
+Note that this formatting in the file isn't yet very user-readable.

 ##### restore

 If for some reason the wallet cancel commands above don't work, or you need to restore from a backed up `wallet.seed` file and password, you can perform a full wallet restore.